blinry/blinry.org/content/articles/why-you-might-like-duckduckgo.md

 First, DDG cannot give information about you to law enforcement, because no information exists.
 You don't have to fear "accidents" or malicious hackers, too.

-Second, it helps to reducd the *filter bubble effect*.
+Second, it helps to reduce the *filter bubble effect*.
 Because Google knows what you like, it will display results that comply with your beliefs on the top.
 You are trapped in a "bubble" and will never see other opinions.
 Do you want this?

 For an illustrated explanation of this topic, see [dontbubble.us](http://dontbubble.us/).